 Flexible spending account (FSA): A special account that allows individuals to set aside tax-free dollars to pay for dependent care and certain health expenses that are not paid for by a health insurance plan.

-Generic: A drug that has only a chemical name, as opposed to a brand name.
+Generic drugs: A drug that has only a chemical name, as opposed to a brand name.
 Every drug is given a generic name to describe its chemical makeup.
 A generic equivalent drug is a chemical copy of the original brand-name drug.
 There are also generic alternative drugs, which are not chemically identical but which treat the same disease or condition.

 Guaranteed issue: In certain situations, such as losing your employer-sponsored retiree health insurance, a health insurance company cannot deny you from enrolling in its Medigap policies or increase your Medigap premium because of your health conditions.
 This period is called your "guaranteed issue" period.
 During this period, you have a "guaranteed issue right" to enroll.

 HCPCS: HCFA (see below) Common Procedural Coding System, an expansion of the AMA's CPT codes to account for additional services such as ambulance services, supplies, and equipment.

 HCFA: Health Care Financing Administration, the agency that administers the Medicare, Medicaid, and Child Health Insurance programs.

 Health insurance: A contract that requires your health insurer to pay some or all of your health care costs in exchange for a premium.

 Health maintenance organization (HMO): An organization that provides health care in return for pre-set monthly payments.
 Most HMOs provide care through a network of doctors, hospitals and other medical professionals that their members must use in order to be covered for that care.